BiAIT*: Symmetrical Bidirectional Optimal Path Planning with Adaptive Heuristic: Introduction

-Our contributions can be summarized as follows: 1) This article proposes BiAIT*, which extends AIT* from an asymmetric bidirectional mode to the symmetrical bidirectional mode.
-2) We comprehensively evaluate the performance of BiAIT* in different environments and demonstrate that the symmetrical bidirectional adaptive informed method can improve the planning speed.
-3) We discuss two simple but effective modifications of AIT* and BiAIT*, which improve the performance with almost no additional consumption.
+Our contributions can be summarized as follows: 1) We proposes BiAIT*, which extends AIT* from an asymmetric bidirectional mode to the symmetrical bidirectional mode.
+2) We comprehensively evaluate the performance of BiAIT* in different environments and demonstrate that the symmetrical bidirectional adaptively informed method can improve the planning speed.
+3) We discuss two simple but effective modifications of AIT* and BiAIT*, which improve their performance with almost no additional consumption.

 We organize this article as follows.
-In Section II, we review related literature.
-Section III defines the problem formally and reviews AIT* briefly.
-Section IV illustrates details of BiAIT*.
+In Section II, we review related literatures.
+Section III defines the problem formally and provides a brief review of AIT*.
+Section IV illustrates the details of BiAIT*.
 Section V presents the results of the simulations.
-We analyze the performance difference between AIT* and BiAIT* in Section VI.
-We discuss two simple extensions of AIT* and BiAIT* in Section VII.
-Finally, we draw the conclusion in Section VIII.
+In section VI, we present three real-world experiments.
+We discuss the effectiveness and limitation of BiAIT* in Section VII.
+We propose two simple extensions of AIT* and BiAIT* in Section VIII.
+Finally, we draw the conclusion in Section IX.